A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Application

 We calculate the proportion of uncertainty intervals derived from $\hat{\theta}_x^{(k)} - \tilde{\theta}_{x}^{(k)}$ at ages $x$ that contain $0$ as a rough estimate of how closely each parametric model aligns with the Turnbull estimate. \textit{This is not a formal hypothesis test}, but rather a means of assessing how close the parametric estimate is to the Turnbull estimate while accounting for uncertainty in \textit{both} estimates.

-\section{Results}
+\subsection{Results}

-In this section, we display a subset of results from the application of the seven parametric models, log-quad model, proposed SVD approach, and discrete hazards model to DHS data from Burkina Faso, Malawi, Senegal, and Namibia.
-Additional results can be found in Appendix \ref{sec:additional_results}, with comparisons to models where the data is not adjusted for age-heaping in Appendix \ref{sec:nah}.
+In this section, we display a subset of results from the application of the seven parametric models, log-quad model, and discrete hazards model to DHS data from Burkina Faso, Malawi, Senegal, and Namibia.
+The results shown for Malawi are representative of the results for other countries.
+Additional results can be found in Section D of the supplementary material, with comparisons to models where the data is not adjusted for age-heaping in Section E of the supplementary material.

-In the top row of Figure \ref{fig:weibull_curves} we display the fitted survival curves for the Weibull model in both time periods for Malawi, and compare them to the Turnbull estimator, log-quad model, proposed SVD approach, and discrete hazards model.
-Compared to the Turnbull estimator the Weibull model tends to estimate higher survivorship at younger ages, and lower survivorship at older ages.
-In the bottom row of Figure \ref{fig:weibull_curves}, we display the same comparison but for the lognormal model.
+In Figure \ref{fig:weibull_curves} we display the fitted survival curves for the Weibull and lognormal models using our proposed methodology in both time periods for Malawi, and compare them to the Turnbull estimator, log-quad model, and discrete hazards model.
+While other parametric models were estimated in addition to the Weibull and lognormal, we chose to include only these two in Figure \ref{fig:weibull_curves} for visual clarity (two parametric estimates as opposed to six), where Weibull was chosen because it is one of the most commonly used parametric survival models, and lognormal was chosen because the fit was particularly close to the Turnbull estimator.
+Additional visualizations for \textit{all} parametric models fit can be found in Section D of the supplementary material.

+Compared to the Turnbull estimator, the Weibull model tends to estimate higher survivorship at younger ages, and lower survivorship at older ages.
 The lognormal model captures the sharp increase in mortality within the first 12 months of life more accurately than the Weibull model.
 In Figure \ref{fig:surv_compare_lognormal} we compare estimated lognormal survival curves across all countries in our application and both time periods.